ivanhofer/typesafe-i18n/examples/node/README.md

 }
 ```

-The watcher will generate some custom utils inside `i18n-node.ts`.
+The generator will create some custom utils inside `i18n-node.ts`.

 That's it.
 You can then start using `typesafe-i18n` inside your application.